Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 **Transforming Operators** &mdash; Operators that transform `Next` event elements emitted by an Observable sequence.

-- map, scan, flatMap and flatMapLatest
+- map, scan, flatMap, flatMapLatest

 **Combination Operators** &mdash; Operators that combine multiple source Observables into a single Observable.

-- startWith
-- merge
-- zip
-- switchLatest
+- startWith, merge, zip, switchLatest

 **Filtering and Conditional Operators** &mdash; Operators that selectively emit elements from a source Observable sequence.

-- filter
-- distinctUntilChanged
-- takes
-- takeUntil
-- skip
+- filter, distinctUntilChanged, take, takeUntil, skip

 **Mathematical and Aggregate Operators** &mdash; Operators that operate on the entire sequence of items emitted by an Observable.

-- toArray
-- reduce
-- concat
+- toArray, reduce, concat

 **Connectable Operators** &mdash; Connectable Observable sequences resembles ordinary Observable sequences, except that they do not begin emitting elements when subscribed to, but instead, only when their connect() method is called.
 In this way, you can wait for all intended subscribers to subscribe to a connectable Observable sequence __*before*__ it begins emitting elements.